 - “What can I say about this work?
 The dialogue is salty as a damask whore.
 The world it takes place in has a disturbingly familiar foreignness that is never forced.
 It reverberates with verisimilitude without being portentous.
 You could call it allegorical biblical fantasy or literary tour de force.
 I call it simply a damn fine read.” – Theodore Rorschalk, on Celibate Jayne the Hammerhand

 - “Michael John Grist successfully uses an ‘opposites’ concept, slightly exotic dialog, and at times sing-songy description to draw the reader through to the main attraction–a powerful and moving story of redemption.” – Melissa Palladino, on Celibate Jayne the Hammerhand

 - “In [this story] … an old clock stops, and the people for whom it is a fixture are surprised to discover that the sun fails to rise and time fails to move forward without it.
 In the best tale of this issue, Freemantle Mons must discover why the sun refuses to rise and what it means not just for the city, but also for him.” – The Fix, on Freemantle Mons the Leviathan Smile

 Thoughts on writing

-In this series you can take the lid off Michael’s head and peek inside the thoughts of a developing writer as he works to hone his craft.
+In this series you can take the lid off Michael’s head and peek inside the thoughts of a developing writer.